Reinforcement Learning for Control of Evolutionary and Ecological Processes: Supplemental Information 1: Derivation of the Evolutionary Dynamics Model

 We have chosen to represent $\mathbf{\Xi}$ as a diagonal matrix having positive entries simply for clarity's sake, as multiplying it by $-1$ is a visual reminder that this is a decay process.

 These results provide the full model of \cref{dynamical_system_model}.

-It is important to note three key aspects of this model which may not be superficially clear, along with recalling an aspect discussed in \cref{section_model}.
-As mentioned in \cref{section_model}, the $\vec{1}\vec{x}^T\mathbf{B}^T\mathbf{G}\vec{x}$ term can be represented by an additional "bookkeeping" variable in the system of equations.
+It is important to note three key aspects of this model which may not be superficially clear.
+As mentioned in the Results subsection Dynamical System Model for Multicule Evolutionary Dynamics, the $\vec{1}x^T\mathbf{B}^T\mathbf{G}x$ term can be represented by an additional "bookkeeping" variable in the system of equations.
 This preserves the model's quadratic structure, which is necessary for the proofs of regret bounds.
 When it comes to the other three aspects just referenced, first, the summation within $\mathbf{C}_B$ means that the first equation of the 2-equation system is a summation over a collection of quadratic models.
-Second, By concatenating $\vec{x}$ and $\vec{u}$ and replacing the relevant matrices with larger combined matrices including the terms corresponding to each original matrix, we can make clearer the quadratic structure.
+Second, By concatenating $x$ and $u$ and replacing the relevant matrices with larger combined matrices including the terms corresponding to each original matrix, we can make clearer the quadratic structure.
 However, this is not at all illustrative, so the model is presented as above (and below, for the single 2nd-order equation).
 Third and finally, while inferring the matrices $\mathbf{\Delta}$, $\mathbf{V}$, and $\mathbf{\Xi}$ is a time-invariant problem, it can also be defined in terms of another "bookkeeping" variable.
-Specifically, this second "bookkeeping" variable would be defined the time since last input impulse\footnote{$t-\Bar{t}$, as discussed below in \cref{appendix_a_stability}.} and the model would remain quadratic by inferring the 2nd-order Taylor series of $\mathbf{\Delta}\mathbf{U}e^{-\mathbf{\Xi}t}\mathbf{V}$ and $\mathbf{\Delta}\mathbf{\Xi}\mathbf{U}e^{-\mathbf{\Xi}t}\mathbf{V}$ instead of the exact functions - again using the concatenation procedure noted above.
+Specifically, this second "bookkeeping" variable would be defined the time since last input impulse\footnote{$t-\Bar{t}$, as discussed below in the subsection on System Stability.} and the model would remain quadratic by inferring the 2nd-order Taylor series of $\mathbf{\Delta}\mathbf{U}e^{-\mathbf{\Xi}t}\mathbf{V}$ and $\mathbf{\Delta}\mathbf{\Xi}\mathbf{U}e^{-\mathbf{\Xi}t}\mathbf{V}$ instead of the exact functions -- again using the concatenation procedure noted above.